Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: Introduction

-This discussion leads to the main topic of this paper: how it is possible to estimate systemic risk due to fire sales spillover in absence of data on portfolio composition of financial intermediaries.
 Two possible approaches have been proposed in the literature.
-The first approach \citep[such those proposed by][]{AdrBru11,Achetal12,BanDum15,Coretal15} is purely econometric and it is typically based on publicly available data on price of assets and market equity value of publicly quoted financial institutions.
+The first one \citep[see, among others, ][]{AdrBru11,Achetal12,BanDum15,Coretal15} is purely econometric and it is typically based on publicly available data on price of assets and market equity value of publicly quoted financial institutions.
 Generically the method consists in estimating conditional variables, such as conditional Value-at-Risk or conditional Expected Shortfall.
-The econometric approach circumvents the unavailability of data on portfolio holdings, but pays this advantage introducing a strong stationarity assumption: estimates based on the past information are assumed to be always good predictors of the future behavior of the system.
+The econometric approach circumvents the unavailability of data on portfolio holdings, but pays this advantage with the introduction of a strong stationarity assumption: estimates based on the past information are assumed to be always good predictors of the future behavior of the system.
 Nevertheless, due to the nature of a global financial crisis, it is in the very moment of the onset of a period of distress that the stationarity assumption may fail to work properly.
 Moreover it is often restricted to publicly quoted institutions for which equity value are available at daily frequency.